-Your ad file now has most of the necessary pieces, but if you show all of the layers you'll still see a bunch of stacked images - it's not yet an actual design, just a pile of different images.
-When you composite images into a cohesive design, you almost certainly have to do some layer manipulation and transformation to make all the pieces work together.
+Your ad file has most of the necessary pieces.
+If you show all of the layers, however, you'll still see a bunch of stacked images.
+It's not yet an actual design, just a pile of images.
+When you composite images into a cohesive design, you almost certainly need to manipulate and transform some of the layers to make all the pieces work together.

-Photoshop includes a number of tools for managing layers, from resizing the layer (as you did for the parchment), to rotating and flipping layers, to aligning different layers in relation to each other, to grouping individual layers so you can work on multiple images at once without flattening them.
+Photoshop includes a number of tools for managing layers, from resizing the layer (as you did for the parchment) to rotating and flipping layers, to aligning different layers to each other, to grouping individual layers so you can work on multiple images at once.